 - The temple has three and a half feet gold statue of Mahavishnu in the chamber which weights 30 kg.
 The temple is mentioned in Brahman Purana, Mahabharata, Skanda Purana and Varaha Purana as a shrine.

 - The temple has an image of Lord Vishnu which is sketched with 12,000 fossilized shells of Gandaki River

 The nearest airport to Sri Padmanabhaswamy Temple is Trivandrum (TRV) Airport which is 2.4 km away.
 One can take a auto from there which cost about 50-100 rupees.

 The Nearest railway station is TRIVANDRUM CNTL(TVC) which is about 1.5 km from the temple.
 From there one can take a bus or taxi.

-Trivandrum is well connected with roads.
-The Bus Stand will be at Thampanoor in Trivandrum and from there the temple is only 1 km away.
-Take an Auto and you can comfortably reach the temple b paying an auto fare about Rs 15 to 20.
+The Bus Stand are going to be at Thampanoor in Trivandrum and from there the temple is just one km away.
+Take an auto and you’ll be able to well reach the temple b paying an auto fare regarding Rs fifteen to twenty.

 Where to stay: